Bourgueil & Saint-Nicolas-de-Bourgueil

 Bourgueil's wine history traces to the 10th century, when Benedictine monks at the Abbaye Saint-Pierre planted Cabernet Franc vines.
 The abbey ruins still stand in Bourgueil town — worth a brief visit to understand the region's monastic wine heritage.

-Every January, Bourgueil hosts "La Dive Bouteille," a cult natural wine fair attracting vignerons and enthusiasts from across France.
-If you're visiting in winter, this is a unique opportunity to taste cutting-edge Loire wines.
+Bourgueil has long been associated with a winter natural wine fair that draws vignerons and enthusiasts from across France.
+If you're visiting in cold months, check the local tourist office for current dates — it's a useful opportunity to taste cutting-edge Loire wines.

 Practical Information